 International Day of Peace (Sept.
 21) and continuing through to

 Day of Nonviolence (Oct.
 2), events are planned throughout

 The opening event is a Human Peace Sign on Sept.
 21, taking place at Waterloo Town Square.

 Other activities held throughout this time are presented by a variety

 community groups.
 They include demonstrations, workshops, game nights

-The WRDC event will be held over a
+The WRDC event will be held at the

 Dharma Centre in uptown Waterloo, and will feature a variety of